AKSW/bike/README.md

 # [Awards](https://aksw.github.io/bike/#awards)

-The first, second and third best biochemical knowledge extraction methods are going to be awarded as follows:
+The first, second, and third best biochemical knowledge extraction methods are going to be awarded as follows:

 - ``First Place``: EUR 1000
 - ``Second Place``: EUR 500